shaikat010/Udacity-Agile-Software-Developer-Nanodegree/Features, Epics, User Stories, and Acceptance Criteria Exercise.md

 Task:
 Change the following Requirements into User Stories:

-1.The administrator needs to be able to create a report to send to the executives.
+1. The administrator needs to be able to create a report to send to the executives.
-2.A customer placed an order online, one of the items is missing from the shipment, and they want to request a refund without calling the store.
+2. A customer placed an order online, one of the items is missing from the shipment, and they want to request a refund without calling the store.
-3.The system shall send an email automatically to all employees anytime updates are made.
+3. The system shall send an email automatically to all employees anytime updates are made.

 My Solution:
 1. As an administrator I want to be able to create a report and then send it to the executives